 College of Engineering Laptop Requirement

-Incoming students intending to enroll in engineering or engineering management are required to have a laptop.
+Incoming students—both first-year and transfer—intending to enroll in engineering or engineering management are required to have a laptop.
+Second year students enrolled in the College of Engineering for 2018-19 are also required to have a laptop.

 We understand you may already have a laptop.
 There’s no need to buy a new one if yours meets the minimum specifications below.
 We strongly encourage you to bring a laptop that meets the recommended specifications—the memory and storage capacity will allow you to effectively run necessary software and process data provided to you for assignments.